 The ICME Conference 2020, a HxGN LIVE event is a 3-days intensive online conference on October 6-8, 2020 for executives, R&D, manufacturing professionals, engineers, and designers to learn, explore and share about Integrated Computational Materials Engineering (ICME) to enable companies to blur the boundaries between manufacturing, materials and part performance for the optimal design of innovative quality products.
 As a bonus, we offer you free workshops and introductory trainings as well on the following week – on October 13-16, 2020.

-Join hundreds of participants across the globe at this technical conference to listen to inspiring keynotes, thought leaders of the industries, best-in-class presenters from Material Suppliers, Tiers and OEMs from around the world.
+Join hundreds of participants across the globe at this technical conference to listen to inspiring keynotes from Airbus and Mighty Buildings, thought leaders of the industries, best-in-class presenters from Material Suppliers, Tiers and OEMs from around the world.
 If you are using ICME or looking into using it to accelerate the rate of production from concept to reality, this event is for you.
 During the event, our material experts and sponsors will be at your disposal.
 You can visit the dedicated event room and request for a live & online one-to-one meeting.

 Connect manufacturing and product performance.